paulbernius/Django/README.md

 After installation, the project should be running at http://localhost:8000
 ![Screen Shot 2022-05-18 at 8 59 43 PM](https://user-images.githubusercontent.com/100249266/169187718-e7abcfee-d1fc-476a-97cd-b019796f8067.png?raw=true)

-Since this the first time the user has visited the web-application, the user will not be logged in.<br/>
+Since this is the first time the user has visited the web-application, the user will not be logged in.<br/>
 To log in, click the 'Log In' button. <br/>
 The user will then be presented with a login form.
 ![Screen Shot 2022-05-18 at 9 01 57 PM](https://user-images.githubusercontent.com/100249266/169187851-713512e7-44d4-423b-98b6-c973e27c7a8a.png)